 Batch edit tasks with minimal frustration.
 Select multiple tasks to reassign, mark as important, or change their label, client, project, workflow state or due date.
 Simply select each of the tasks you need to edit and choose from the options on the top left.

 That means if a team member is sick, you can easily see every task they have been assigned and reassign these to another team member in just a few clicks.

-Finally, so that todo.vu can be easier and quicker to navigate, we have implemented several new keyboard shortcuts, for example:
+So that todo.vu is quick and easy to navigate, we have implemented several keyboard shortcuts, for example: